Machine learning analysis of dimensional reduction conjecture for nonequilibrium Berezinskii-Kosterlitz-Thouless transition in three dimensions: Universal jump of helicity modulus

+In Fig.~\ref{fig_helicity_modulus}(c), we show $M$ as a function of the temperature for several system sizes.
 The inset of Fig.~\ref{fig_helicity_modulus}(c) shows the relation of $M$ with $L$ at the critical temperature $T=0.9$.
 This relationship fits well with a power law function described as $aL^{-b}$.
-The resulting exponent, $b=0.121$, aligns closely with the theoretical value $\eta_\mathrm{2D}(T_c)/2=1/8$.
+The resulting exponent, $b=0.122$, closely matches the theoretical value $\eta_\mathrm{2D}(T_c)/2=1/8$.